herrethan/primoris-gatsby/content/page/admissions-faq/index.md

 ### What do I need to do after the shadow days?

-Once the shadow days are completed, the rest of the necessary application materials (teacher recommendation(s), copy of school transcripts) will need to be submitted to complete the application package.
+Once the shadow days are completed, the rest of the necessary application materials (teacher recommendation(s), and copy of school transcripts) will need to be submitted to complete the application package.
 Once we have received all of the materials, a decision letter will be mailed home typically within 1-2 weeks.